iftechfoundation/ifarchive-static/md/org-procedures.md

 A suggested email template:
 ```
+To: [SUBMITTER]
 Subject: [IF Archive] [GAME NAME] published on the IF Archive
+CC: submit@ifarchive.org
 -----

-We're happy to say that your upload [ORIGINAL FILE NAME] has been processed.
+We're happy to say that your upload [ORIGINAL FILE NAME] has
+been processed.
 You can find it in its new home at
 [IF ARCHIVE INDEX ANCHOR]

 The game can be downloaded directly at
 [IF ARCHIVE LINK]

-and you can view/play the game file online by clicking "View contents" or visiting
+and you can view/play the game file online by clicking "View
+contents" or visiting
 [UNBOX LINK (for zipped Twine games)]

 I've also updated the link on IFDB at